 – 1/4 cup shredded mozzarella – per individual serving

 – Handful of arugula – per individual serving

 – 1/3 cup walnuts, lightly toasted in a skillet

 – 3 cups basil, loosely packed

 – Freshly grated or shaved parmesan

-Light grill and preheat to about 400 F. Roll desired size pizza crust on floured surface, until crust is 1/4” thick.
-Once grill is preheated, lightly oil grates to prevent sticking.
+Light grill and preheat to about 400 F. Roll desired size pizza crust on a floured surface until crust is 1/4” thick.
+Once the grill is preheated, lightly oil grates to prevent sticking.
 Place pizza dough on grates and close grill.
 Cook for 2-3 minutes, then flip.
-Spread ricotta over cooked side of crust, then top with mozzarella.
+Spread ricotta overcooked side of the crust, then top with mozzarella.
 Close grill and cook for another 3-5 minutes, or until crust is slightly puffy and edges are golden brown.
 Remove pizza from grill and top with a handful of arugula.
 Drizzle with pesto and top with shaved parmesan.